cyberway/cyberway.documentation/users/glossary.md

 ---

+### Validator
+A blockchain user who checks transactions for validity and signs them.
+Using its (leased) equipment, it ensures the functioning of the Nodes of the network, creates and signs new blocks, ensuring the safety of the network.

+---

+### Validator Schedule
+The list of validators who currently have the possibility of being selected to produce the next block.
+This list changes with every new block.

+---

 ### WASM (Web-Assembly Machine)
 WASM stands for WebAssembly.
 WASM is an emerging web standard with widespread support of Google, Microsoft, Apple, and others.